Sitilac/battle-ship/README.md

 ## <span style="text-decoration: underline">Planned Features</span>

 ### I plan on adding drag and drop to the ships in order to give maximum control to the player as well as speed up the placing of ships.
+This will also allow me to use actual ship images as well.